-I have been represenging injury vicitms for a long time.
+I have been representing injury victims for a long time.
 I have seen all kinds of injuries, but few can be more devastating than a brain injury.
-You can suffer a brain injury in a car accident even if you don't hit your head on anything, and even if you don't lose consciousness.
+You can suffer a brain injury in a car accident even if you don’t hit your head on anything, and even if you don’t lose consciousness.
 Often a traumatic brain injury (TBI) will go undiagnosed for some time after a car or motorcycle accident.
 This delay in diagnosis and treatment can worsen the impact of the injury and make the recovery more difficult.
-If you or a loved one has been injured in an accident, it's important to determine whether a brain injury has taken place.
+If you or a loved one has been injured in an accident, it’s important to determine whether a brain injury has taken place.

 Unlike a mild TBI, a moderate or severe TBI involves loss of consciousness for some period of time.
 This type of TBI often results in long-lasting cognitive deficits, affecting attention, concentration, memory, confusion, impulsiveness and language processing.
 It can result in impaired speech, sensory deficits, and more.

 Whether you have suffered a mild, moderate or severe TBI, it is essential that you get appropriate treatment as soon as possible.
 One resource for finding the right treatment is the Brain Injury Alliance of Washington.
-The BIAWA is a non-profit dedicated to providing resources to victims of TBI and their families, and to provide education to the public at large regarding the prevalance and the effects of brain injuries.
+The BIAWA is a non-profit dedicated to providing resources to victims of TBI and their families, and to provide education to the public at large regarding the prevalence and the effects of brain injuries.

-If you suffered your brain injury as the result of a car accident, motorcycle accidnet, bicycle accident, or really any kind of accident, it would be a good idea to contact an experienced brain injury attorney.
-An attorney can help you locate the resources you need, and can make sure the insurance company doesn't take advantage of your compromised state.
+If you suffered your brain injury as the result of a car accident, motorcycle accident, bicycle accident, or really any kind of accident, it would be a good idea to contact an experienced brain injury attorney.
+An attorney can help you locate the resources you need, and can make sure the insurance company doesn’t take advantage of your compromised state.